Stabilized Benders decomposition for energy planning under climate uncertainty: Stabilization

+The dynamic parameter for the trust-region methods, QTR and Boxstep, is the radius $\gamma_k$ constraining deviations from the current stability center measured with the $l_2$-norm and the $l_{\infty}$-norm, respectively.

+For QTR, we describe the corresponding steps of the strategy in Alg. \ref{alg:qtr}.
+Rather than directly adjusting the radius itself, we introduce a scaling factor $\psi_k$, that defines the radius $\gamma_k$ relative to the $l_1$-norm of the current stability center.
+As a result, the radius changes in response either when the dynamic parameter changes or when a serious step changes the stability center.

-In the following, we illustrate the trust-region stabilization based on four consecutive iterations for a stylized example problem in Fig. \ref{fig:trustReg}.
-It includes three unbounded expansion variables, restricted by a spherical trust-region according to Eq. \ref{eq:tr2}.
-The stability center is indicated in orange, corresponding to the current best, and the solution at the current iteration $Exp^{(k)}$ in yellow or red, depending on whether it improves the current best or not.
-The minimizer of $\phi(Capa)$ is shown in green.
-The first iteration in (a) results in an objective above the current best, but the trust-region is binding and remains unchanged.
-Due to the added cuts, the second iteration (b) improves the current best and the trust-region is re-centered for the third iteration.
-Therefore, the radius is also adapted based on the $l^1$-norm of the new solution.
-The third iteration in (c) does not improve the current best, but the trust-region is not binding anymore, and its radius halved accordingly.
+We illustrate the stabilization based on four consecutive iterations for a stylized example in Fig. \ref{fig:trustReg}.
+It includes three unbounded expansion variables, restricted by a spherical trust-region defined by the constraint of Eq. \ref{eq:tr}.

+The current stability center $Exp^{up}$ is indicated in orange, and the solution at the current iteration $Exp^{(k+1)}$ in yellow or red, depending on whether it improves the current best or not.
+The minimizer of $U(Capa) + \phi(Capa)$ is shown in green.
+In the first iteration, the distance between the origin and the initial stability center determines the sphere's radius.
+The first iteration in (a) results in an objective above the current best, but the trust-region is binding, as determined in Step 6.2, and remains unchanged.
+As the cutting plane model improves locally, the second iteration (b) results in a serious step.
+Re-centering the trust-region for the third iteration leads to a radius adjustment due to the new $l_1$-norm of the stability center.
+The third iteration in (c) results in a null step, but the trust-region is no longer binding, and the factor $\psi_k$ is reduced by factor $\kappa$.
 The fourth iteration with a smaller trust-region in (d) does not improve the solution.

-Alg. \ref{alg:extBD} extends the BD algorithm introduced in the previous section according to the dynamic trust-region approach.
-The adjustments for other stabilization methods are analogous and can be found in the cited literature.

-If the algorithm uses initialization, it first solves the closed problem (CP) for the scenario with the highest probability $p_{s}$.
-Afterward, all SPs are solved in parallel for $Capa_{y,i}^{(0)}$ to set $\zeta_{up}$, and the corresponding Benders cuts are added to the MP.
-Without initialization, the steps prior to iteration do not change.